FLY THE FLAG: During Manchester Pride, the rainbow flag waves at Town Hall in Albert Square. [Photo: KUSNER]

-In the the newly refurbished ABode Hotel, Michael Caines offers two eating experiences: the informal street level Cafe & Bar and the shmancy lower-level restaurant, which serves modem Euro tapas-style dishes: Pan-fried foie gras with orange braised chicory, caramelised walnuts and home-cured beef bresoala and marinated proverujale vegetables
+In the the newly refurbished ABode Hotel, Michael Caines offers two eating experiences: the informal street-level Cafe & Bar and the shmancy lower-level restaurant, which serves modem Euro tapas-style dishes: Pan-fried foie gras with orange braised chicory, caramelised walnuts and home-cured beef bresoala and marinated veggies

 For modem Italian cuisine — chicken-chillipizzas and Cajun pasta — Albert's Shed is the location of an old lockkeepers cottage in the Castlefield canal basin.

 To re-invent the ultimate Patsy and Edina "Ab Fab" experience, go to the bustling brassiere on the second floor at Harvey Nichols.
 Kylie Minogue was a recent guest at the cocktail bar, which is the epitome of cutting edge design and has the best views overlooking Exchange Square.
 The service at Harvey Nick's restaurant is flawless, and the menu has classic ingredients like terrine of ham hock, parsley and sweet garlic, combined with European influences like French-style braised rabbit leg, Meaux mustard